coq/bot/README.md

 ## How to use the **@coqbot** instance ##

-To use the bot without deploying your own instance, follow these steps:
+### As a GitHub App
+The bot can be installed as a GitHub App to either your account or organization (insert link to the app in the marketplace).
+Once you finish the installation, follow these steps:

 - Create a repository on GitLab.com which will be used to run CI jobs.